tceron/FrameNews-PT/README.md

     pip install -r requirements.txt

-For running the experiments, either run:
+The script for these experiments are inside the ./prompting.
+For running the classification, either run:

     bash send_job.sh